cryptomator/docs/source/security/architecture.rst

-      "format": 8, /* vault format for checking software compatibility */ "shorteningThreshold": 220, /* how many characters in ciphertext filenames before shortening */ "jti": "ce976f7a-7b92-4cc0-b4c1-c74a6aa17cf5", /* random UUID to uniquely identify the vault */ "cipherCombo": "SIV_CTRMAC" /* currently only SIV_CTRMAC is supported */
+      "format": 8, /* vault format for checking software compatibility */ "shorteningThreshold": 220, /* how many characters in ciphertext filenames before shortening */ "jti": "ce976f7a-7b92-4cc0-b4c1-c74a6aa17cf5", /* random UUID to uniquely identify the vault */ "cipherCombo": "SIV_GCM" /* mode of operation for the block cipher.
+Other possible values are "SIV_CTRMAC" */ }
-    }

 When opening a vault, the following steps have to be followed: